 - 3-4 tsp red Thai curry paste

-- 4 boneless and skinless chicken breast, cut into bite-size pieces
+- 4 boneless and skinless chicken breasts, cut into bite-size pieces

 - 1 tbsp fish sauce

 A seasoning often used in Vietnamese and Thai cooking.
 In Vietnam it is usually made from shrimp…